mx1001/hardops_manual/docs/faq.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L_HT_D9eDpI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We're committed to making Blender easier without obscuring what makes it great.
-And it is with great pride that we can [continue to fund blender at every level.](https://fund.blender.org/) And it is the customers that make this possible.
+And it is with great pride that we can [continue to fund blender as we can.](https://fund.blender.org/) And it is the customers that make this possible.
 Our goal is to make customers glad they chose us by multiplying the value they invest in us and work hard and without tire to assist them in gaining more value from their 3d endeavors by making their lives easier.

 ___